 |COMM 1BH||Honors Argumentation & Persuasion||5|

 |COMM 10||Gender, Communication & Culture||5|

 |COMM 55||Career & Leadership Communication in the Global Workplace||5|

-For a complete list of degree requirements, please visit Communication Studies 2018-2019 in Degree, Certificate or Transfer Programs.
+For a complete list of degree requirements, please visit Communication Studies 2019-2020 in Degrees & Certificates.

 Based on the 2019 - 2020 degree program.